Population & Demographics

 Location is both a priority and principal benefit in Midlothian.
 At the crossroads of major U.S. highways and just 30 miles from DFW International Airport, Midlothian offers prime access to key markets.
 Discover how our community is well-suited for transportation-heavy industries.

 Midlothian is home to a critical mix of skilled labor, professional positions, and a well-rounded community that’s filled with everything from small business owners to advanced manufacturers.
-With nearly 900 businesses and more than 8,000 employees, the drive for higher education breeds a local workforce that is well prepared to make something great in Midlothian.
+With over 900 businesses and more than 8,500 employees, the drive for higher education breeds a local workforce that is well prepared to make something great in Midlothian.
 The numbers speak for themselves.

 Tax Incentives & Resources